PointyNeedle/swearing-generator/README.md

 # swearing-generator
-A small swearing generator, needs a big database
+A small swearing generator, needs a bigger database